google/WebFundamentals/src/site/tools/setup/editor.markdown

 with editor command support
 and tons of plugins to help you write better code faster.
 They also have package managers that make it easy to install new plugins.
-Sublime plugins trend towards the web developer, so these guides assume Sublime as the default editor of choice.
+Though Sublime costs money, its plugins trend towards the web developer, so these guides assume Sublime as the default editor of choice.

 {% include modules/remember.liquid title="Note" list=page.notes.blog %}

-## Install a Package Manager
+## Consider installing a package manager

 Package managers make it easy to find, install, and keep packages up-to-date.
-If you've never used a package manager before, seriously stop writing code and install one for your editor now.
+If you've never used a package manager before, consider installing one for your editor now.

 Here's a sneak peak at what you can do with the
 <a href="https://sublime.wbond.net/">Sublime Text package manager</a>.